QubesOS/qubes-doc/introduction/getting-started.md

 environment](https://en.wikipedia.org/wiki/Desktop_environment) and [window
 manager](https://en.wikipedia.org/wiki/Window_manager).
 Dom0 should never be
 used for anything else.
 In particular, you should never run user applications in dom0.
 (That's what your app qubes are for!)
-In short, do not interact directly with dom0 in any way, shape or form.
+In short, be very careful when interacting with dom0.

 ### Color & Security